mercadopago/devsite-docs/guides/online-payments/checkout-pro/integration.en.md

 > RIGHT_BUTTON_RECOMMENDED_EN
 >
-> Accept payments by Mercado Pago wallet
+> Accept payments by Mercado Pago wallet on your website
 >
 > Set up your Checkout Pro to allow payments only from Mercado Pago registered users, with cards and available balance.
 >